One Owner: 1980 Chevrolet Monza Coupe – Sold?

-We cringe every time a second owner touts the car they sell as a “one owner.”
+We cringe whenever a second owner touts the car they sell as a “one owner.”
 Sorry, but if you paid money for the car to the original owner, you are now the second owner.
 That nuance aside, this 1980 Chevrolet Monza Coupe is a nice survivor-quality car for sale.
-The only item appearing to deviate from stock are the cloth upholstered seats, wich may have been redone at some point, You’ll need to confirm that with the seller.
+The only item appearing to deviate from stock are the cloth upholstered seats, which may have been redone at some point, You’ll need to confirm that with the seller.

 Here’s the seller’s description:

 Show or go: What would you do with this survivor-quality 1980 Chevrolet Monza Coupe for sale?
 Please comment below and let us know!